Simple Guacamole (4 Ingredients)

 overhead photo of a bowl of guacamole on a plate with chips

-Maybe you already have your super special way of making homemade guacamole, but if you don’t I’d like to share mine.
-I’m not sure why I waited this long to share it – probably because it’s really, really simple – but considering it shows up in a lot of my other recipes (see taco bowl, salsa verde soup, braised beef tacos, among others) I figured, what the heck – let’s go for it.
+Maybe you already have your special way of making homemade guacamole, but I’d like to share mine if you don’t.
+I’m not sure why I waited this long to share it – probably because it’s really, really simple – but considering it shows up in many of my other recipes, I figured, what the heck – let’s go for it.

 overhead photo of avocados, a bowl of salt, limes and fresh cilantro

-The recipe I’m sharing is more of a guide – once you the ingredients feel free to adjust accordingly.
+The recipe I’m sharing is more of a guide – once you have the ingredients, feel free to adjust accordingly.
 Scale it down if it’s just for you.
-Scale it up if you have friends joining your therapy session (another pro tip: group guac therapy amplifies the positive results).
-Sometimes I add more lime juice, sometimes more cilantro, sometimes not.
-It’s all very mood dependent.
+Scale it up if you’ll be sharing.
+Sometimes, I add more lime juice, sometimes more cilantro, sometimes not.
+It’s all very mood-dependent.

 Just resist the urge to add other things.
-I know it’s simple, but it doesn’t need tomatoes or salsa or onions or garlic or garlic powder or any other voodoo magic.
+I know it’s simple, but it doesn’t need tomatoes or salsa or onions or garlic or garlic powder or any other secret ingredients.
 The power is in its simplicity.
 Try it, you’ll see.

 Print